This is invasive works.

 To get my relatively long stump (~6cm behind wrist) to still allow for correct socket length, and to allow usage of regular components, we did some things.

-My wrist (see series description) has a central bore (image below, left).
+My new self constructed own wrist (see series description) has a central bore (image below, left).
 This is necessary to allow for the pin to protrude through the pin lock (hole, image below, right) into the wrist space.

 So if it is necessary to achieve a correct length (not an over length) for long below elbow stumps, grinding down parts and keeping at it is the way to go.
 This is what I did to my socket that was 2-3cm too long: as proof of concept, I reduced the length dramatically and took the resulting shortened socket to the prosthetic technician to clean up.
 Now I have two perfectly measured sockets.